 To date, we have derived revenue mainly from activities pursuant to our licensing agreements related to the development and commercialization of OLINVYK in China and South Korea.
 We have not generated material revenue from commercial product sales.
-For the years ended December 31, 2021 and 2020, we recorded \$0.5 million and \$0.1 million, respectively, in product revenue from the shipment of drug product to wholesalers.
+In 2022, we recorded a returns reserve adjustment of \$0.4 million for expected returns from our wholesalers.
+For the year ended December 31, 2022, we recorded negative \$0.4 million in product revenue due to the impact from the returns reserve.
+For the year ended December 31, 2021, we recorded \$0.5 million in product revenue from the shipment of drug product to wholesalers.

-License revenue recorded for the year ended December 31, 2021 relates to materials shipped to Nhwa to support the development of oliceridine efforts in China.
-There was \$3.0 million of license revenue recorded for the year ended December 31, 2020, related to the milestone payment that became payable by Nhwa upon FDA approval of OLINVYK.
+License revenue recorded for the years ended December 31, 2022 and 2021 relates to materials shipped to PharmBio to support the development of oliceridine efforts in South Korea.
+There was \$0.1 million of license revenue recorded for the year ended December 31, 2021, related materials shipped to Nhwa to support the development of oliceridine efforts in China.